 Cancer treatments are getting smarter and better.
 As a result, people are treating -- and living with -- cancer longer.

 How much longer?
 According to the National Cancer Institute, 67% of people diagnosed with cancer have survival rates of at least 5 years.
-That’s a more than 20% increase in the past four decades.
+That’s a more than 20% increase in the past four decades for all cancers combined.

 Even when a cure isn’t available, you can often live and thrive for years.
 Cancer is moving into a new category: manageable chronic disease.

 It’s a condition you can control with treatment for years.
 Asthma, diabetes, and depression are common examples.
 Often they don’t have a cure, but you can live with them and manage their symptoms.

 Sometimes, your doctor might say controlled or stable to describe your cancer if it’s unchanged over time.
 The disease can also go through cycles.